XJ19023/QwT-LLM/README.md

 ## 🛠️ Usage

 For detailed reproduction instructions, please refer to:
-- [**QwT-Classification-RepQ-ViT README**](https://github.com/wujx2001/QwT/blob/main/QwT-cls-RepQ-ViT/README.md) — how to reproduce ImageNet classification results of QwT using RepQ-ViT as baseline.
+- [**QwT-Classification-RepQ-ViT README**](https://github.com/wujx2001/QwT/blob/main/QwT-cls-RepQ-ViT/README.md) — how to reproduce ImageNet classification results of QwT using RepQ-ViT and Percentile as baseline.
 - [**QwT-Detection-RepQ-ViT README**](https://github.com/wujx2001/QwT/blob/main/QwT-det-RepQ-ViT/README.md) — how to reproduce COCO detection results of QwT using RepQ-ViT as baseline.

 ---